purescript-deprecated/gulp-purescript/README.md

 ### `purescript.pscBundle(options)`

-Invokes the `psc-bundle` command.
+Invokes the `purs compile` command.
 The following options are supported.

 ###### `src` (String or String Array)